ACPO: AI-Enabled Compiler Framework: Experimental Evaluation

-\taco{Further investigation on our obtained results reveals that Floyd-Warshall application has a seven-loop module and the added loops from \texttt{polybench.c} with two instances of loop unrolling pass under O3 makes it for an opportunity set of 23 loop-nest regions which can be tuned by different unroll counts.
-ACPO's prediction provides for a full unroll of a couple of loops including a multiple runtime unrolling of hot loops in the kernel which matches the optimal result our autotuner found after an exhaustive search.
-O3 on the other hand, only unrolled two loops by their available trip count of 3 and didn't unroll the remaining hot loops. and thus, we noticed that the majority of the performance comes from deciding the correct unrolling factor for the hot loops.
-Additionally, inspecting our training data generated by means of autotuning, we noticed there was an upper-bound of around 5-6\% across Polybench by leveraging the optimal configuration for Loop Unrolling on Aarch64 and thus, achieving an average 4\% (shown on Table \ref{tab:speedup:poly}), showcases the performance of the ACPOLUModel on the unseen application of Polybench in a cross-validation mode.}
+Table \ref{tab:res:combinedPoly} shows the ACPOLUModel's results when deployed in a cross-validation mode.
+We observe that, on average, \texttt{ACPOLUModel} achieved a speedup of 4.07\% among the Polybench benchmarks with a best of 49.3\% on \texttt{Floyd-Warshall}.
+Further investigation reveals that the Floyd-Warshall application has a seven-loop module, which makes it for a set of 23 tunable loop-nest regions.
+ACPO's prediction provides for a full unroll of a couple of loops, including a multiple runtime unrolling of hot loops in the kernel.
+LLVM's O3, on the other hand, only unrolled two loops by their available trip count of 3 and didn't unroll the remaining hot loops.
+Thus, we noticed that the majority of the performance comes from deciding the correct unrolling factor for the hot loops. \paragraph{Generalization} To further evaluate the generalizability of the model, we have tested ACPOLUModel on a set of heavily loop-oriented benchmarks.
+Table \ref{tab:res:generalization} demonstrates our result for which we gain a 5.4\% speedup over CoreMark, an average 3\% including an 18\% speedup over AMG (from Coral-2), and a 1.3\% speedup on Graph500's SSSP.
+Analyzing the results, we noticed that the majority of the performance comes from deciding the correct unrolling factor for the hot loops.
+For instance, Coral-2's AMG runtime unrolling of a hot loop located at \texttt{hypre\_CSRMatrix} Module led to an increase in performance by almost 15\%, which O3 failed to identify as profitable to unroll.